timescale/docs/mst/backup-types.md

 retention time of the backup depends on the service plan.

 <highlight type="important">
-The size of logical backups, and the size of the Timescale Cloud backup that appears on the Timescale Cloud web console differs, in some cases significantly.
+The size of logical backups, and the size of the Managed Service for TimescaleDB backup that appears on the web console differs, in some cases significantly.
-Backup sizes that appear in the Timescale Cloud web console are for daily backups, before encryption and compression.
+Backup sizes that appear in the Managed Service for TimescaleDB web console are for daily backups, before encryption and compression.
 To view the size of each database, including space consumed by indexes, you can use the `\l+` command at the psql prompt.
 </highlight>

 ## Differences between logical and binary backups